Significant Case Histories of Pressure Vessel Failures

 • Consequences: 28 people died, and significant damage was caused to the surrounding area.

-• Lesson: The incident emphasized the dangers of making untested modifications to processes and highlighted the importance of thorough risk assessments.
+• Lesson: The incident emphasized the dangers of untested modifications to processes and highlighted the importance of thorough risk assessments.

 Texas City, USA (2005):